Kvn11/Kvn11.github.io/content/post/demo_party_24/index.md

 - LayerOne Demo Board: Create a fantastic audio/video experience using a LayerOne Demo Board!
 - ANSI: Create an awesome 80×23 ANSI art image using the standard 16 colors!
 - Wildcard: Anything goes!
 Props given for creative use of hardware or software!

+## Construction

+The construction of the board is straightforward, just follow the diagram included with the kit.
+For the soldering, I found it easier to just use soldering paste opposed to wire.
+It melted faster, and looked cleaner.